mira-kine/top-secrets/README.md

 ## TDD for sign in

 - POST { email, password } logs in a user
-- [ ] pseudocode test
+- [x] pseudocode test
-- [ ] controller for sign in - .post /sessions
+- [x] controller for sign in - .post /sessions
 - [ ] Model - signIn
 - [ ] authenticate middleware

 ## Ensure you are logged in

 - GET /api/v1/secrets returns a list of secrets if you are signed in ([{title, description, createdAt }])

-## TDD protecting routes using authenticate middleware

 ## TDD signs out user